bazelbuild/bazel/site/versions/master/docs/tutorial/android-app.md

 the API levels to the same value for the SDK and NDK.
 [This web page](https://developer.android.com/ndk/guides/stable_apis.html)
 contains a map from Android releases to NDK-supported API levels.

+Similar to `android_sdk_repository`, the path to the ndk can be explicitly specified with a `path` parameter.

 ## Create a BUILD file